 Our experts in the University’s Careers Centre will support you to make informed decisions about your career path, help you to understand the opportunities available and take you through the steps you need to take to pursue your choices.
 You’ll be encouraged to attend on-campus events including graduate recruitment fairs, employer networking and information sessions, and meetings with our alumni.

 The University of Leeds has an excellent reputation with employers both in the UK and abroad.
-It is currently ranked 7th in the UK for targeting by the largest number of top employers (The Graduate Market in 2018) and 70th in the world for graduate employability (QS World University Rankings 2018).
+It is currently ranked in the top 10 in the UK for targeting by the largest number of top employers (The Graduate Market in 2020).

 There's also a wealth of careers and employability support available across the wider University, including: